iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 5 reviews"/>
 </p>

-> Great<br> :date: __2021-03-03 05:13:55__
+> It works, but only if everyone uses it.
+Which given this state 🙄<br> :date: __2021-03-08 14:10:58__

 > If you're struggling with the app not being active, make sure in Android settings that it isn't being put to sleep.
 Android puts apps that you don't open often into a suspended state to save battery usage.
-You need to disable that for this app.<br> :date: __2021-03-01 19:26:16__
+You need to disable that for this app.<br> :date: __2021-03-08 06:47:29__

+> Great<br> :date: __2021-03-03 05:13:55__

 > Very interesting<br> :date: __2021-02-11 20:09:14__